ghostbody/15-cpp-learning/README.md

 ## What the hell github is ?
-You will figure it out latter.
+You will figure it out later.
 Also, I will post some issues about it.